Ernest Witty: FC Barcelona

 Ernest and Arthur returned to Spain with a love of sports.
 Unable to play rugby union due to a lack of suitable pitches, the Wittys began to organise football games between company teams made up of employees.
-In 1899, Ernest also became a founding member of the Real Club de Tenis Barcelona.
 Ernest played tennis with, among others, Joan Gamper, and when Gamper founded FC Barcelona in October 1899, the Witty brothers quickly became involved.
 They used their company to imports regulation balls, referees whistles, and nets from England.
 Legend also has it that the Witty brothers also imported the legendary club colours, the blaugrana, from the original colours used by Merchant Taylors' rugby team.
 However, FC Basel and other Swiss clubs that Gamper played for and his home canton of Zurich have all been credited and/or claimed to be the inspiration.
 In 1905 Witty, together with Romà Forns, also helped FC Barcelona win its first Catalan football championship.

+Tennis

+In 1899, Ernest also became a founding member of the Real Club de Tenis Barcelona and active player from 1903 to 1930 winning seven singles titles.
+In 1903 he co founded the Barcelona International Championships an event he won on four occasions, 1903, 1907, 1909, 1916, this event was the precursor to the Trofeo Conde de Godó.
+He also won the Copa del Rey event three times in 1925, 1926 and 1930.
+He was also a finalist at the 1911 Spanish National Championships.

+Witty also competed on the Swiss Alpine circuit in the early 1900s taking part in the French Switzerland Championships and Les Avants Championship in 1905 where he made the quarter finals in both events.